-Main street flower pot murals, Condobolin NSW Investing in Rural Community Futures - a five year partnership with the Foundation for Rural & Regional Renewal Drawing upon our grantmaking learnings, VFFF's 2017 strategic review resulted in new goals and a number of refinements to our work.
+Main street flower pot murals, Condobolin NSW TACSI Workshop with Children and Prison Working Group, Dubbo NSW Investing in Rural Community Futures - a five year partnership with the Foundation for Rural & Regional Renewal Drawing upon our grantmaking learnings, VFFF's 2017 strategic review resulted in new goals and a number of refinements to our work.
 A key learning from the review was that philanthropy could provide much needed long-term, independent and flexible support for rural and regional communities.
-The Investing in Rural Community Futures Program is a multi-year partnership with the Foundation for Rural & Regional Renewal (FRRR) to deliver on our goal of increasedVFFF support for rural and regional communities.
+The Investing in Rural Community Futures Program is a multi-year partnership with the Foundation for Rural & Regional Renewal (FRRR) to deliver on our goal of increased VFFF support for rural and regional communities.
 Established in 2000, FRRR convenes collective investment between government, business and philanthropy to respond to locally identified needs of those living in rural, regional and remote Australia.
 FRRR seeks to enable communities to build their social capital and economic resilience by providing resources for projects that create the change that communities aspire to achieve.
 In 2017, FRRR undertook a strategic review that identified the greatest unmet need across rural, regional and remote Australia is in developing organisational resilience and capacity.